Wings at the Speed of Sound: Recording

-The album was recorded at Abbey Road in two different periods of sessions: first sessions took place in August/September and October 1975, with work resuming in January–February 1976.
-During the playback of "Must Do Something About It", Paul heard drummer Joe English sing the song and decided to have him take the lead vocal.
+The album was recorded at Abbey Road in two different periods of sessions: initial sessions took place in August/September and October 1975, with work resuming in January–February 1976.
+During the playback of "Must Do Something About It", Paul heard drummer Joe English singing and decided to have him take the lead vocal.
 In "Cook of the House", McCartney played the double-bass, while "Silly Love Songs" was arranged in a disco-style, in a similar fashion to Al Green's "Sha La La".
 Fiachra Trench had the Gabriel String Quartet adding strings to "The Note You Never Wrote".

+Artwork

+The cover artwork was designed by Aubrey Powell of Hipgnosis; Hipgnosis had designed the artworks for Band on the Run and Venus and Mars.
+Shot by Linda and Powell, the artwork features the album title against the marquee of the Leicester Square Theatre in London.
+Powell said that it shot early in the morning on the top of an aerial work platform during a cold night: "We set it up at night and we shot it with available light [...] the light that came through on a long-time exposure from the opaque Perspex of the actual cinema.
+It only took us a couple of hours, then it was all back to [Paul's] for a cup of coffee."
+For the inner sleeve, Paul commissioned a painting by Humphrey Ocean, which depicts the doors of a theater opening to a Robert Ellis photograph of the band underneath a banner reading Speed of Sound.
+McCartney enjoyed his painting so much that he employed Ocean as the artist for the Wings over America tour.
+The inner sleeve also contains photographs from the recording sessions taken by Linda, while the back cover features multiple-exposure photographs of the band members by Clive Arrowsmith, arranged in five rows—similar to the Beatles' A Hard Day's Night album cover.